PaperMC/docs/src/content/docs/paper/dev/api/entity-api/entity-pathfinder.md

 For example, a Polar Bear cannot fly.
 This means that if you set a path for a Polar Bear to a location that is in the air, it will not be able to reach it.

-There are some attributes that can be set on the pathfinder to change the way that the pathfinder works.
+Some attributes can be set on the pathfinder to change the way that the pathfinder works.
 These are:
 - `setCanOpenDoors(boolean)`: Whether the entity can open doors.
 - `setCanPassDoors(boolean)`: Whether the entity can pass through open doors.
 - `setCanFloat(boolean)`: Whether the entity can float in water.